p10tyr/PrestoCoverage/README.md

 # PrestoCoverage
-Visual Studio Extension for simple coverage visuals

-Here is a very basic version of the extension.
-I have optimised it a bit so it doesn't slow down the IDE with some caching techniques.
-This is a very fast release for your testing convenience only and there are bugs in here..I use this for my self so I try and reduce bugs and every time I fix or tweak something i increment the version number.
-I use coverlet and this extension to help me with my work.

-1. Install VSIX Extension v1.4 (compiled in Release mode) (download at bottom)
+### The fast and free Visual Studio 2017 code coverage Extension.
+Best used with Coverlet.

+I use Coverlet for DOT NET Core coverage reporting and then I made this to help me during my daily work.
+As I am not a "Extensions developer" some things may bot be as beatiful as they should be but I try my best to keep things fast, prevent crashing and make it practical for daily use.

+1. Install the PrestoCoverage extension
-1. Run coverlet and save all results to `c:\coverlet\`
+1. Run coverlet and save all results to `c:\coverlet\` (Check tips at the bottom)
-1. Extension will load any files that follow the convention of `*coverage.json`
+1. PrestoCoverage will load any files that follow the convention of `*coverage.json`
 1. When ANY one coverage file changes (LastWriteTime) it will purge the cache and reload everything as needed again from fresh
+1. Coverage files can be for any project/solution and supports miltiple instances of Visual Studio

 ![image](https://user-images.githubusercontent.com/1249683/46355804-6e512200-c659-11e8-862b-205401d8b555.png)